 To stop the bombardment, people and businesses are creating filters, or buying company services that filter email so that they receive only content that they deem relevant to them.
 So, whether or not your email is legitimate, if a receiving host or email spam program is aggressive or set a certain way, your emails could very easily get marked as spam.
 Unfortunately, this is not a server or hosting issue.
 This is a general issue with email that you will find no matter where you host your business emails.
 This article discusses what you can do from your end.

-Steps to take when your emails are ending up as spam
+Steps to take when your emails are flagged as spam

 There are several things that may help, but bear mind these are suggestions and not a guarantee that your email will no longer be filtered as spam: